mpimd-csc/flexiblas/README.md

 * `-DLINK_OPENMP=OFF/ON`
     Link FlexiBLAS against the compiler's OpenMP implementation.
 This might be necessary if Python/NumPy and OpenMP flags like OMP_PROC_BIND are used.
-Be default this is avoided in order to avoid OpenMP as cross dependency in application that do not required OpenMP.
+Be default this is avoided in order to avoid OpenMP as cross-dependency in applications that do not require OpenMP.
 If the OS does not support the `RTLD_NODELETE` flag in its `dlopen` call, setting this option to `ON` can be helpful.

 The `PROFILE=ON/OFF` option was removed from version 1.1.0 onward.
-Beginning with version 3.0.0 profiling is done using a hook functionality and is not longer compiled in **FlexiBLAS** directly.
+Beginning with version 3.0.0 profiling is done using a hook functionality and is no longer compiled in **FlexiBLAS** directly.
 See the Profiling section for details.